cmendible/golang-for-csharp-developers/01-hello-world/README.md

 ## We can use fmt to print things to the console

-Finally, we can see fmt like a util that is approxiamtely the same as the standard Console class in C# (As will learn, go don't have classes)
+Finally, we can see fmt like a util that is approxiamtely the same as the standard Console class in C# (As you will learn, go doesn't have classes)

 ```go
 fmt.Println("Hello C# Developers!!!")